shreyasanthana/dscsolutionschallenge/README.md

 ## Installation and Setup

 ### Chrome Store
-1. Navigate to [Link] and download the extension!
+1. Navigate to the [Chrome Extension Store](https://chrome.google.com/webstore/detail/reforge/pjjdigfmcliiadkgmbghlimobgjmeoai?hl=en) and download the extension!

 ### Manual Setup
 1. Download the repository and make note of where you have the "dist" folder saved